Acceleration Parameters for FDS

 FDS uses a stress-strain curve to determine test acceleration.
 Therefore, the accuracy of the m value determines the accuracy of the test acceleration.
 The importance of the accuracy of m increases as more acceleration is applied to the test.

-Vibration Research created an m calculation tool that plots the GRMS vs. time to failure, determines the slope of the S-N curve, and calculates the m value based on the input data.
+Vibration Research created an m calculation tool that plots the gRMS waveform to failure, determines the slope of the S-N curve, and calculates the m value based on the input data.
 The calculator can be downloaded here: FDS Calculator.

 Consideration to Kurtosis